mtlouzada/finances-CRUD/README.md

 ### Description:

-This app is made for help you stay top on your finances at web2 and web3 block world, created first for training my skills about CRUD systems and I made updates on main branch plan for use on ICP Hackaton.
+This app is made for help you stay top on your finances.
 Not finish yet but will made that in one or two month.

 ### Built with: